alexwcheng/fintech-retweetability/README.md

 #
 ### Data Preprocessing

 Since we had lots of numerical data that is measured on different scales, it was important to **standardize** this data using StandardScalar.
 This standardization allows the model to train on a "level playing field", so that no one variable's numerical scale has an unfair advantage or disadvantage compared to the others as the model adjusts weights during training.
-We also used Scikit-learn to "Train, Test, Split" our data using an 80/20 split, which allowed us to train our model sufficiently before making predictions.
+We also used Scikit-learn to train/test split our data using an 80/20 split, which allowed us to train our model sufficiently before making predictions.

 #
 ### Random Forest Model